zackbcom/usenet_compose_files/README.md

 These compose files were built on a Linux server, they may or may not work properly on other operating systems, you are welcome to port them, but I only use Linux (Ubuntu 18.04 LTS).

+I try to use official images from the application when I can, or the amazing containers from the Linuxserver.io team, a few are from other well-maintained sources.
+I make no guaratees, warranty or assume liability for any of the images and you're certainly free to use others.

 # things to look for

 .env file - SERVER_HOST should be your FQDN of your server, example: _server.domain.com_ It will be used by traefik and all of the servers.